 - Consider internet connectivity – Does your space allow for a strong internet connection?
 If you are not sure, you perform a speed test – https://beta.speedtest.net/.

 - Try to commit to the same place each session – you may have a particular room where you feel relaxed and/or a chair or couch you prefer to use

-- Consider what is needed to be comfortable - have tissues, glass of water or cup of tea ready
+- Consider what is needed to be comfortable – have tissues, a glass of water or a cup of tea ready

 Safety and Privacy

-- If there is a chance another person could enter the space or room you are using, it would be beneficial to put a 'do not disturb' sign on the door or find another way to ensure you are not interrupted during the session
+- Put a do not disturb sign on the door if there is a chance another person could enter the space or room you are using so you are not interrupted during the session